grafana/grafana/docs/sources/administration/configuration.md

 ### enabled

 Enable or disable the Query history.
-Default is `disabled`.
+Default is `enabled`.

 ## [metrics]